Call Now Free Quote

 “When can you start, and how long will it take?”

-A contractor who can “start tomorrow” on a large project may not have other work - which raises questions.
+A contractor who can “start tomorrow” on a large project may not have other work, which raises questions.
 A contractor who is booked 6 months out has demand for a reason.
 Reasonable lead times for quality contractors in the Chicagoland area are 2 to 6 weeks during peak season (May through October).

-Step 4: Evaluate the Estimate
+Step 4: Evaluate the Written Estimate

 What a Good Estimate Contains